mkawalec/imap/README.md

     let params = ConnectionParams "imap.gmail.com" 993 (Just tls) Nothing
     conn <- connectServer params

 From now on you can run commands on this connection.
-We will use the `simpleFormat` helper function to convert Let's log in:
+We will use the `simpleFormat` helper function to convert from `ListT` to `IO`.
+Let's log in:

     > simpleFormat $ login conn "mylogin" "mypass" Right [Capabilities [CIMAP4,CUnselect,CIdle,CNamespace,CQuota,CId,CExperimental "XLIST",CChildren,CExperimental "X-GM-EXT-1",CUIDPlus,CCompress "DEFLATE",CEnable,CMove,CCondstore,CEsearch,CUtf8 "ACCEPT",CListExtended,CListStatus,CAppendLimit 35882577]]